13 Best Small Towns in Montana

 The community and culture of Big Timber also adds to memorable vacations.
 The Crazy Mountain Museum is worth checking out on a visit.
 This educational space details the history behind Sweet Grass County, including visits from Lewis and Clark.
 Other attractions in Big Timber include Big Timber Falls and the Yellowstone River Trout Hatchery.

-At the geographic center of Montana, Lewistown is a lovely small town that remains off the radar to most out-of-state visitors.
-This slight obscurity makes Lewistown even more attractive to visit.
+Lewistown is a lovely small town in the geographic center of Montana.
+It remains off the radar to most out-of-state visitors, and this slight obscurity makes Lewistown even more attractive to visit.
 Lewistown offers a quiet Montana escape, with a quaint downtown district and sidewalks filled with a local feel.

 Lewistown is a lively place throughout much of the year but especially come summer.
 Significant events and festivals bring Fergus County and the surrounding region together in Lewistown.
 Annual celebrations include the summer Chokecherry Festival and Central Montana Fair.
 Music on Main is another fun summer celebration that takes place each Wednesday in downtown.